Phase I Key Actions and Tactics

 “Developing a plan to strategically market the universityis paramount to attracting and retaining students.
 It provides us the opportunity to showcase our inspiring students and alumni, our expansive academic programs, and our faculty experts in consistent ways that will create more awareness about UNC on a local, regional, and national basis, which will ultimately support enrollment growth.”

--Kim Medina, Assistant Vice President for Enrollment Management
+-Kim Medina, former Assistant Vice President for Enrollment Management

 10. Implement UNC’s Rowing, Not Drifting 2030 Campaign, including the creation of philanthropic investment opportunities, community engagement and fundraising goals, feasibility study, and timeline for all campaign phases.